Monitoring and operations¶

 AlertManager¶

-By default, the AlertManager dashboard is pointing to the Ansible variable
+By default, the AlertManager dashboard points to the Ansible variable

 Integrations¶

-Since Atmosphere relies on AlertManager to send alerts, it is possible to integrate it with services like OpsGenie, PagerDuty, email and more.
-To receive monitoring alerts using your preferred notification tools, you’ll need to integrate them with AlertManager.
+Since Atmosphere relies on AlertManager to send alerts, you can integrate it with services like OpsGenie, PagerDuty, email, and more.
+To receive monitoring alerts using your preferred notification tools, integrate them with AlertManager.

 OpsGenie¶

-In order to get started, you will need to complete the following steps inside OpsGenie:
+To get started, complete the following steps inside OpsGenie:

 Create an integration inside OpsGenie, you can do this by going to Settings > Integrations > Add Integration and selecting Prometheus.

-Copy the API key that is generated for you and setup correct assignment rules inside OpsGenie.
+Copy the API key that OpsGenie generates for you and set up correct assignment rules inside OpsGenie.

 Create a new heartbeat inside OpsGenie, you can do this by going to Settings > Heartbeats > Create Heartbeat.
 Set the interval to 1 minute.